Dr Johnson and General Oglethorpe

 But performance-wise, The Great Locomotive Chase belongs to two secondary characters—Campbell and Fuller.
 It’s easy to see why.
 York and Hunter are certainly excellent in their parts, especially Hunter, whose physicality and sympathetic performance make him a worthy adversary but not a bad guy, but the characters themselves are more compelling than the lofty and distant Andrews.
 Both Campbell and Fuller are tough, tenacious, and physically brave, both are driven by implacable hostility toward their enemies, and both reliably follow through in a crisis.
 Both also have full character arcs, with their intense aggression transformed into respect in the conclusion—which, again, I don’t want to give away.

-Disney put a lot of effort into this movie, which was shot in Technicolor CinemaScope like the more special effects-heavy 20,000 Leagues Under the Sea, which had come out two years before, so it’s a shame it wasn’t as financially successful as he had hoped.
+Disney put a lot of effort into this movie, shooting it in Technicolor CinemaScope like the more special effects-heavy 20,000 Leagues Under the Sea, which had come out two years before, so it’s a shame it wasn’t as financially successful as he had hoped.
 More to the point for us nowadays, it’s a shame that Disney’s successors haven’t given this film a decent home media release.
 It’s currently available to rent in HD on Amazon Prime, but as far as I can tell the 20+ year old, non-anamorphic DVD I found a few weeks ago is the sole home video release since the VHS days.
 A restored Blu-ray would be nice, especially since this film meant as much to Disney—and the people of my county—as it did.

 The Great Locomotive Chase is a simple, straightforward film, but a fine example of classic Hollywood filmmaking.
 If you haven’t seen it before or haven’t even heard of it, I hope you’ll check it out.